Vicki Gunvalson Reportedly Left ‘RHOC’ Because The Show Wouldn’t Let Her Return Full Time

 “The network knew Vicki would take this hard so they wanted to let her know before making final casting decisions for everyone else next season.
 She did have a conversation with Andy before posting on social media.
 Vicki is sad but she understands it’s business and she seems to be looking forward to her podcast,” the insider said.

-Vicki joined the show in its first season and stayed as a full-time housewife for 13 seasons.
+Vicki joined RHOC at its start and stayed as a full-time housewife for 13 seasons.
 Last year, she was demoted to a friend on the show.
-For the coming season of the series, rumors started circulating that there would be some cast changes, and Vicki herself led fuel to the rumor flames after hinting that she may be retiring in the near future, as The Inquisitr previously reported.
+For the coming season of the series, rumors started circulating that there would be some cast changes, and Vicki herself added fuel to the rumor flames after hinting that she may be retiring in the near future, as The Inquisitr previously reported.

 View this post on Instagram